-Research the cost of living for your new country including the basic necessities like clothes, utilities, food, coffee and beer.
-The cost of beer and coffee can be vary telling about a culture’s priorities.
+Research the cost of living for your new country including the basic necessities like clothes, utilities, food, coffee, and beer.
+The cost of beer and coffee can be very telling about a culture’s priorities.

-Also, get a good understanding on the cost to rent an apartment.
-Monthly rent can vary wildly depending on the location, amenities, size and whether or not it has been renovated recently.
+Also, get a good understanding of the cost to rent an apartment.
+Monthly rent can vary wildly depending on the location, amenities, size, and whether or not it has been renovated recently.

 If you do this research before you arrive, you’ll be informed and ready to pounce once you find the right place after arrival.

 Keep in mind that it is common for people in smaller countries to take advantage of foreigners from wealthier countries, so make sure you know what to expect so that you don’t get overcharged.